Start-Up Scholarships and Relocation Scholarships

 USC Equity Bursaries

 The USC Equity Bursary is a one-off payment during the semester, to assist with the costs of study.
-For 2018, we expect to award around 900 bursaries to students on low income, from low socio-economic background and other equity circumstances.
+For 2020, we awarded approximately 1,100 bursaries to students on low income, from low socio-economic background and other equity circumstances.

 Evidence of supporting income is a requirement of these bursaries (eg your current Centrelink print out, if applicable; 3 recent pay slips; and/or recent ATO tax return print-out).

-To be eligible for any of these awards you must be a Commonwealth Supported Student (an Australian citizen, Australian permanent resident or New Zealand citizen).
+To be eligible for any of these awards you must be a Commonwealth Supported Student (an Australian citizen, Australian permanent resident, New Zealand citizen or Permanent Humanitarian Visa Holder).

 Aboriginal and/or Torres Strait Islander students

-USC Indigenous Scholarships will be available from Semester 1, 2018.
-These scholarships are available to indigenous students from low-income backgrounds, who face significant financial barriers to studying at university.
+USC Indigenous Scholarships are available to indigenous students from low-income backgrounds, who face significant financial barriers to studying at university.
 There are also scholarships for indigenous students who have relocated from rural or remote areas to study at USC.

 - USC Indigenous Equity Bursary